-2.22.
+- 2.23.
 As part of preparations for the new Local Plan, a call for sites was open between 14 October 2021 and 20 January 2022 and received approximately 370 submissions of land for housing, employment, and mixed use.
 Approximately 150 of these are considered to be in a sustainable location for development and are capable of delivering a minimum of five units.
 Priority was first given to assessing sites in non-Green Belt locations, to reflect the NPPF requirement to examine all reasonable options for meeting housing need before determining whether there are exceptional circumstances to release Green Belt land.
-These results were published in the Regulation 18 Part 1 consultation in November 2022, and reflected in the urban SHELAA which accompanied the consultation.

-2.23.
-The assessment of non-Green Belt sites was undertaken through a new Strategic Housing and Economic Land Availability Assessment (SHELAA), which was made available alongside the Regulation 18 Part 2 consultation, which ran from November 2023 - January 2024.
-As part of the Regulation 18 Part 2 consultation, a small number of additional sites were submitted and these will be assessed through an update to the SHELAA (Stage 3) which will be published later this year alongside the Regulation 19 consultation.
+These results were published in the Regulation 18 Part 1 consultation in November 2022 and reflected in the urban SHELAA which accompanied the consultation. - 2.24.
+The assessment of non-Green Belt sites was undertaken through a new Strategic Housing and Economic Land Availability Assessment (SHELAA), which was made available alongside the Regulation 18 Part 2 consultation, which ran from November 2023 January 2024. - 2.25.
+As part of the Regulation 18 Part 2 consultation, a small number of additional sites were submitted and these will be assessed through an update to the SHELAA (Stage 3) which will be published later this year, alongside the next emerging Local Plan consultation. - 2.26.
+In addition, the Council undertook an additional targeted Call for Sites in April 2025, which focused on seeking sites which were: within urban confines, Previously Developed Land (PDL) or potential greenfield Grey Belt sites outside of the National Landscapes.
+The additional sites received as part of this exercise will be assessed through the Stage 3 SHELAA and published later this year alongside the next emerging Local Plan consultation. - 2.27.
+Following the publication of the NPPF (December 2024), which introduces Grey Belt, and the significant increase in housing requirement for Sevenoaks District, the Council will undertake further work to identify additional sites to meet the new housing requirement figure and this is likely to include an additional Green Belt review as well as various evidence base updates to support the emerging Local Plan process.